-In the Zigzag River watershed, the percentage of redds in the middle section (upstream of Still Creek) decreased slightly, but unclipped increased (Figure 13).
-As in the Salmon River, the percentage of redds in the lowest section (Still Creek - mouth) decreased in 2014 from 2002-2007 and was lower for the unclipped spawner component.
-This suggests that fewer unclipped fish were spawning in the areas below the weir in 2014 than spawned there in 2002-2007, before the weirs were in place.
+In the Zigzag River watershed, the percentage of total redds in Still and Camp creeks decreased somewhat when compared to 2002-2007 (Figure 13).
+As in the Salmon River, the percentage of redds in the section farthest downstream (Still Creek - mouth) increased in 2015 from 2002-2007 and had a higher component of unclipped spawners.
+This suggests that more unclipped fish were spawning in the Zigzag River below the weir in 2015 than spawned there in 2002-2007, before the weirs were in place.

-Redd distribution in the Salmon and Zigzag rivers in 2014 was similar to those observed in 2002-2007, suggesting that weirs did not affect the distribution of spawning salmon (Figures 12 and 13).
-One exception was the section of the Zigzag River downstream of Still Creek, which was lower in 2014, compared to 2002-2007.
-A large storm on Mount Hood in August deposited large amounts of fine sediment in the Zigzag River, which may have reduced the amount of spawning gravel in this section.
+Overall redd distribution in the Salmon and Zigzag rivers in 2015 remained similar to those observed in 2002-2007, suggesting that weirs did not affect the distribution of spawning salmon (Figures 12 and 13).
+Redd locations were mapped for the Salmon and Zigzag rivers using GPS coordinates collected on spawning surveys (Figures 14 and 15).